How-To Creole

 How to Say Light and Dark Color Shades

 • 2.
-Say fonse for lighter color shades
+Say fonse for darker color shades.

 • 3.
-Say the color shade after the main color
+Say the shade word after the main color.

 Consider These Examples

-Notice how the color appears after the object
+Notice how both the main color and the shade word appear after the object.

-1. Fèy vèt klèt — Light green leaf
+1. Fèy vèt klè — Light green leaf

 2. Fèy vèt fonse — Dark green leaf